dacostapiece/callhome/README.md

 myip.service, myip_script.sh and myip.py has the goal to tell us by sending out an email on startup what are the available IP addresses for remote access into raspberry device.

+<b>__pycache__</b><br>
+Codes are syncing to a place where codes are actually running, this folder is generated from python running.
+This folder is set to not sync with Github.

 <b>OPENVPN_SCRIPT.SH</b><br>
 Script run openvpn - passing creds already
 We have set up a service ovpnscript.service that calls openvpn_script.sh which is basically sending out in terminal a command line to establish a SSLVPN connection with a remote VPN Server - here called by reference purpose hub.example.com